nixworks/public/news/2010/09/1/README.md

 The United States on Wednesday added the Pakistani Taliban to its list of foreign terrorist organizations and set rewards of up to $5 million for information leading to the capture of two of its leaders.

 ### [President of the United States Barack Obama meets with a range of Middle East leaders in pursuit of peace between Israel and Palestine, including Prime Minister of Israel Benjamin Netanyahu, President of the Palestinian Authority Mahmoud Abbas, King of Jordan Abdullah II and President of Egypt Hosni Mubarak. ](/news/2010/09/1/president-of-the-united-states-barack-obama-meets-with-a-range-of-middle-east-leaders-in-pursuit-of-peace-between-israel-and-palestine-incl.md)
-_Context: Abdullah II, Benjamin Netanyahu, Egyptian President, Hosni Mubarak, Israel, Jordanian King, Mahmoud Abbas, Middle East, Obama, Palestinian, President, President of the Palestinian Authority, Prime Minister of Israel_
+_Context: Abdullah II, Barack Obama, Benjamin Netanyahu, Egyptian President, Hosni Mubarak, Israel, Jordanian King, Mahmoud Abbas, Middle East, Palestinian, President of the Palestinian Authority, Prime Minister of Israel, U.S. President_

 ### [Greece brings into force a smoking ban. ](/news/2010/09/1/greece-brings-into-force-a-smoking-ban.md)
 A new law comes into force in Greece banning smoking in enclosed public spaces and prohibiting tobacco advertising.